 When I was a young girl, I was obsessed with horses, and not just My Little Ponies, but that was a big part of it!
 My room was decorated with horses and unicorns and I was constantly making horse art.
 I’m sure it started with coloring books, then there was the barnyard scene I won an elementary school art show award for, and then books that showed me how to draw horses.
 From that point on, I drew horse after horse.
-I wish I still had some of those drawings, because not to toot my own horn, but I’m pretty sure they were really good.

 But at some point my tastes changed, I probably got too cool for school, and my love for horses faded into a memory.
 I had enough other things on my mind for so many years, I didn’t even think twice about horses until one day a couple years ago.
 My daughter and I were walking a local trail that happened to meander by a ranch or stable of some sort and I heard neighing in the distance that stopped me in my tracks.
 I looked at my daughter in excitement and said ” there’s horses over here!
 Let’s go see!”
 She kinda shrugged (she was currently too cool for school) but humored me as we walked to the edge of the trail and peered over the ridge to the valley below where I watched horses run around gracefully and make all their cute horsey noises and I was just elated!